moretticb/moretticb.github.io/_posts/blog/2016-12-31-a-game-environment-for-complementary-project-applications.md

 ## Level

-Given a [tileset][tilesetWiki]{:target="_blank"} image CSV file with comma-separated tileset coordinates, an image of the map can be built.
+Given a [tileset][tilesetWiki]{:target="_blank"} image and a CSV file with comma-separated tileset coordinates, an image of the map can be built.
 As illustrates the figure below, each coordinate consists of two values and a special character (between coordinate values) to indicate whether the player can walk on that tile (floor) or not (wall).

 <figure>
         <a href="/images/LevelDiagram.png"><img src="/images/LevelDiagram.png" alt="image"></a>